The dome has arrived.

 The dome is home.
 We’re stoked to have the kit onsite, less stoked about what it took to get it here.
 If you’re considering dome-kit vendors and would like to talk through pros, cons, and tips for working with ours, please feel free to contact us and take advantage of our 20/20 hindsight.
 We believe this will be a beautiful home but have certainly gained a greater understanding of what it means to work with a kit vendor in general and ours specifically.

-We’d hoped to assemble the dome shell before winter, but timing was too tight, cold weather too early.
-Concrete won’t set if it freezes at night.
+We’d hoped to assemble the dome shell before winter, but timing was too tight an cold weather too early.
+Concrete won’t set if temps are dropping down to freezing.
 Now, we protect the panels from winter weather until it warms up enough to build.

-This gives us time to hunker down and plan the foundation and basement walls, which must be meticulously thought out before they’re poured.
+This gives us time to hunker down and plan the foundation and basement walls, which must be meticulously prepared for before they’re poured.

 Until next time, here’s a picture of turkey tracks around the dome components.
 They and our human neighbors have been keeping an eye on the tarp village.
 They’re all waiting for it to turn into a dome, too.